-A pre-admission clinic appointment may be arranged prior to surgery, particularly if you have significant underlying medical conditions.
+A pre-admission clinic appointment may be arranged 1-2 weeks prior to surgery, particularly if you have significant underlying medical conditions.
 Please make sure that you have had all your pre-operative pathology and radiology tests done before admission.
-You will be usually be admitted on the day of surgery.
-You will be seen by the anaesthetist before your operation.

-The method of the surgery will already have been discussed with you.
-6 key-hole incisions (approx. 1cm) are made to introduce 4 robotic instruments and 2 assistant instruments into the abdominal and pelvic cavities.
+The surgery is performed under general anaesthesia.
+6 key-hole incisions (approx. 1cm) are made in the lower abdomen, through which a high definition 3D telescope, 3 robotic instruments, and 2 assistant instruments are introduced.
 In essence the operation involves removing the prostate gland (which is about the size of a golf ball) by disconnecting it from the bladder and urethra, and delicately freeing it from surrounding tissues, so that it can be extracted from the body by slightly enlarging one of the previously made key-hole incisions.
+In some men the lymph glands next to the prostate may be removed if there is thought to be a significant risk of tumour involvement.
 Afterwards, the bladder is reconnected to the urethra using fine sutures (see diagram below).

 Critical tissues adjacent to the prostate such as the urinary sphincter (which controls continence), and the erectile nerves (which control potency) are preserved, provided that there is no suspicion the cancer has invaded into them.

-The Da Vinci robotic unit, which is used to perform the procedure, is controlled by the surgeon, and provides the surgeon with a magnified, high-resolution, 3-dimensional view of the prostate gland and surrounding structures.
-The surgeon sits at a console (pictured) and controls the robotic instruments, which precisely mimic the surgeon’s natural hand movements.
-The greatly improved visualisation, and dexterity make many steps of the procedure easier to perform precisely, compared to conventional open or laparoscopic prostatectomy.
-However, based on currently published clinical studies, there is no general agreement that the outcomes of robotic prostatectomy are superior to traditional laparoscopic or open radical prostatectomy in terms of cancer control, or recovery of continence and potency.
-Also be aware that no matter how small the incisions, robotic prostatectomy is still a major and complex operation, which typically takes 3-4 hours to perform.
+The da Vinci robotic unit, which is used to perform the procedure, is controlled at all times by the surgeon.
+The surgeon sits at a console (pictured) which provides the surgeon with a magnified, high-resolution, 3-dimensional view of the prostate gland and surrounding structures.
+Master controllers allow the surgeon to manipulate the miniature robotic instruments inside the patient's body, such that the instruments precisely mimic the surgeon’s natural hand movements.
+Thus the robotic system does not perform the surgery by itself, but rather translates the surgeons hand movements to the robotic instruments.
+The improved visualisation and dexterity provided by the da Vinci robotic system, make many steps of the procedure easier to perform precisely, compared to conventional open or laparoscopic prostatectomy.
+However, based on currently published clinical studies, there is no general agreement that the outcomes of robotic prostatectomy are superior to traditional laparoscopic or open radical prostatectomy in terms of cancer control, or recovery of continence and potency after surgery.
+Also be aware that no matter how small the incisions, robotic radical prostatectomy is still a major and complex operation, which typically takes 3-4 hours to perform.